The 2015 Middle School Play Festival will be held on Saturday, March 21; locations TBA.

 The basic premise of the Festival is that schools load-in their set into a backstage area that is approximately 10′x10′, before taking the stage to perform their play.
 Students have 45 minutes to tell their story and leave the stage completely clear.
 Following their performance, students receive verbal and written feedback from industry experts.
 When not performing, students watch performances from other schools, learn from their peers and make new theatre friends.
 You can read more about festival preparation and rules here.

-At the end of the two-day festival, numerous awards are presented in an exciting ceremony that celebrates the achievements of all participants.
+At the end of the Festival, numerous awards are presented in an exciting ceremony that celebrates the achievements of all participants.
 You can read more about awards and adjudication here.